ably/asset-tracking-demos/app-requirements.md

 All apps:

-- Should authenticate with Ably using a raw API key
+- Should authenticate with Ably using a raw API key, which may be embedded in the app
 - Must Consume the SDK from the same public distribution point that we release to normally (i.e. Maven Central / SPM)
 - Must use latest versions of development tools / foundational frameworks as provided by Google or Apple
 - Should prefer best practice, modern patterns, as recommended by Google or Apple